Some prepositions are used to talk about time

 b.
 My friend will come to meet me in the spring.

 c.
-They will build their house in summer.
+They will build their house in the summer.

 d.
 The meeting will be held at 12 O'clock.